Extremal statistics for a one-dimensional Brownian motion with a reflective boundary: Conclusions

 \section{Conclusions}

-In conclusion, we have studied the extremal statistics of a one-dimensional Brownian motion within a time duration $t$ in the presence of a reflective wall at the origin when the motion starts from a positive position $x_0$.
-By computing the survival probability without hitting an absorbing boundary at $x=M$, we obtain the marginal distribution $P(M|x_0,t)$, and the average maximum displacement $\langle M(x_0,t) \rangle$.
-We then use a path decomposition technique to compute the joint distribution $P(M,t_m|x_0,t)$ of the maximum displacement $M$ and the time $t_m$ at which $M$ is reached, from which we also obtain the marginal distribution $P(t_m|x_0,t)$ of $t_m$ and the average value $\langle t_m(x_0,t) \rangle$ of $t_m$.
-In the short-time limit ($t \ll t_d$), the reflective wall does not produce much impact on the extremal statistics of $M$ and $t_m$, and thus our model is similar to the case of free Brownian motion without a reflective wall.
-As $t$ increases and becomes comparable with $t_d$, the reflective wall initiates a sigificant effect on the extremal statistics of $M$ and $t_m$.
-Unlike free Brownian motion where the distribution $P(M|x_0,t)$ decays monotonically with $M$, $P(M|x_0,t)$ can display a single maximum at an intermediate level of $M$. $\langle M(x_0,t) \rangle$ increases with $t$, and in the long-time limit $\langle M(x_0,t) \rangle =\sqrt{\pi D t}$, where the prefactor $\sqrt{\pi D }$ is $\pi/2$ times of free Brownian motion starting from the origin.
-In the presence of a reflective wall, $P(t_m|x_0,t)$ deviates from the case of free Brownian motion.
-There is a higher probability of $t_m$ occurring near $t$, and thus becomes asymmetric with respect to $t_m=t/2$.
-The ratio $\langle t_m(x_0,t) \rangle/t$ increases monotonically from 1/2 as $t$ increases, and approaches another constant $(1+2G)/4 \approx0.708$ in the limit of $t \gg t_d$, where $G$ is the Catalan's constant.
+We have shown how the presence of a reflective boundary affects the extremal statistics of a one-dimensional Brownian motion over a fixed duration $t$.
+We analytical obtain the joint and marginal distributions of the maximum displacement $M$ and the time $t_m$ at which the maximum $M$ is reached.
+As expected, in the short-time limit ($t \ll t_d$), the reflective wall does not produce much impact on the statistics of $M$ and $t_m$, and thus our model is similar to the free Brownian motion.
+When $t$ becomes comparable with $t_d$, the reflective wall initiates a significant effect on the extremal statistics. $P(M|x_0,t)$ can display a single maximum at an intermediate level of $M$, unlike free Brownian motion where $P(M|x_0,t)$ decays monotonically with $M$.
+In the long-time limit, the expectation $\langle M \rangle$ exhibits the same scaling with $t$ as the free free Brownian motion, $\langle M(x_0,t) \rangle \sim t^{1/2}$, but the prefactor $\sqrt{\pi D }$ is $\pi/2$ times of free Brownian motion starting from the origin.
+Regarding to the distribution of $t_m$, $t_m$ has a higher probability occurring near $t$, and thus becomes asymmetric with respect to $t_m=t/2$.
+The ratio $\langle t_m \rangle/t$ increases monotonically from 1/2 as $t$ increases, and approaches another constant $(1+2G)/4 \approx0.708$ in the limit of $t \gg t_d$, where $G$ is the Catalan's constant.
+Moreover, we investigate the statistics of the last time $t_\ell$ visited the initial position $x_0$ and the cumulative time $t_o$ spent above $x_0$.
+We exactly compute the expectations of $t_\ell$ and $t_o$.
+Interestingly, $\langle t_\ell \rangle/t$ is a nonmonotonic function of $t$, and a maximal $\langle t_\ell \rangle/t$ occurs at $t \approx 3.1216 x_0^2/D$.

 It would be worthy to explore two possible extensions of the present study in the future.
 These include the study of EVS of Brownian motions in high dimensions in which the boundaries are set to be reflective and otherwise opening.
 For example, a planar Brownian motion confined in a wedge geometry with reflective boundaries.
 Another interesting extension is to investigate the EVS of active Brownian motions in the presence of reflective boundary, such as run-and-tumble motions in one dimension confined in a half-axis by a reflective wall.
 It would be interesting to explore the effect of nonequilibrium noise on the EVS of Brownian motions.